 Sarah has a passion for puppies and new dogs and providing owners with advice on their new furry family member.

-When Sarah isn't working she enjoys outdoor activities with her husband and two daughters, including bike riding and camping.
+When Sarah isn't working she enjoys outdoor activities with her family, including bike riding and camping.

-At home she enjoys walking her dog Zahli who is an Aussie Bulldog and full of mischief.
+At home she enjoys walking her dog Kesha who is a Labrador.

 Kelly began nursing over 11 years ago.
 She started off working in a busy emergency clinic where she completed her Cert IV in Veterinary Nursing.
 She has a special interest in surgical and emergency nursing.
 In her spare time, Kelly enjoys camping and spending time with her young family.
 Kelly is the proud owner of 2 staffy's, Shelby & Jett.